Trendyol/ios-architecture-decision-logs/adr/0022-use-dependency-engine-to-register-and-access-modules.md

 * `DependencyManager` is deprecated, and must not be used in brand new modules anymore.
 Also, existing usages should be transitioned.
 * `DependencyEngine` must be used to access the modules through the other modules.
-* The `arguments` that we use to initiate a module should be placed in `Interface` target of the module.e
+* The `arguments` that we use to initiate a module should be placed in `Interface` target of the module.